BrenoOsvaldoFunicheli/books-api/README.md

 ## Backend Challenge to provide the API implementation with Django

-A complete implementation of RESTful API to store and consume some structures that it contains, such as users, folders, books, categories and tecnologies of projects, which were created using django 3 and django rest_framework.
+A complete implementation of RESTful API to store and consume some structures that it contains, such as users, folders, books, categories and author of projects, which were created using django 3 and django rest_framework.

 ## Sections